reijosirila/loxone-mcp-server/README.md

 ## Quick usage guide

-### Using npm package (recommended)
+### Using npm package

 To use npm package, minimum nodejs 20 is required.

 First install the package globally: